Edward Bernays: Medical editor

-Following a meeting in New York with school friend Fred Robinson, Bernays became coeditor of Medical Review of Reviews and Dietetic and Hygienic Gazette in 1912.
+Following a meeting in New York with school friend Fred Robinson, Bernays became co-editor of Medical Review of Reviews and Dietetic and Hygienic Gazette in 1912.
 They took editorial positions in favor of showers and against corsets, and distributed free copies to thousands of physicians across the country.

 Two months later they took up the cause of Damaged Goods, an English translation of Les Avariés by Eugène Brieux.
 After publishing a positive review of the play, Bernays and Robinson wrote to its lead actor, Richard Bennett: "The editors of the Medical Review of Reviews support your praiseworthy intention to fight sex-pruriency in the United States by producing Brieux's play Damaged Goods.
 You can count on our help."

 The play controversially dealt with venereal disease and prostitution—Bernays called it "a propaganda play that fought for sex education."
 He created the "Medical Review of Reviews Sociological Fund Committee" and successfully solicited the support of such elite figures as John D. Rockefeller Jr., Franklin Delano Roosevelt and Eleanor Roosevelt, Reverend John Haynes Holmes, and Anne Harriman Sands Rutherford Vanderbilt, wife of William Kissam Vanderbilt.